adriens/presentation-kafka-connect/README.md

 ## :rocket: How to use

-In this way to use `kafka-connect`, we will deploy the entire stack on `docker` environnement.
-Here we use the `Confluent` elements :
+In this way to use [kafka-connect](https://kafka.apache.org/documentation/#connect), we will deploy the entire stack on [docker](https://www.docker.com/) environnement.
+Here we use the [Confluent](https://www.confluent.io/) elements :

 - [`schema-registry`](https://docs.confluent.io/platform/current/schema-registry/index.html) - *"It provides a RESTful interface for storing and retrieving your Avro, JSON Schema, and Protobuf schemas."*
 - [`kafka-connect`](https://docs.confluent.io/platform/current/connect/index.html) - *"Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other data systems."*